desireedegennaro/desireedegennaro/README.md

 I am a Candidate for Masters in Applied Mathematics from Northeastern University with a passion for using technology to solve meaningful problems.
 I'm particularly interested in AI/ML applications for social impact and building tools that make a difference.

 ## What I'm Working On
-- 🤖 Natural Language Processing and Large Language Model applications
+- Math Modeling and Large Language Model applications
-- 📊 Data-driven research on social justice issues
+- Data-driven research on social justice issues
-- ⚙️ AI pipelines and RAG systems
+- AI pipelines and RAG systems

 ## Tech Stack